dmitriz/cpsfy/DOCUMENTATION.md

       console.log(result2);
   });
 ```
-Here `CPS(...)` is a lightweight object wrapper providing the `map` and `chain` methods among others,
+Here `CPS(...)` is a lightweight object wrapper
+providing the `.map` and `.chain` methods among others,
-such that `CPS.of` and `map` conform to the [Pointed Functor](https://stackoverflow.com/questions/39179830/how-to-use-pointed-functor-properly/41816326#41816326) and `CPS.of` with `CPS.chain` to the [Monadic](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monad) [interface](https://github.com/fantasyland/fantasy-land#monad).
+where `CPS.of` and `map` together conform to the [Pointed Functor](https://stackoverflow.com/questions/39179830/how-to-use-pointed-functor-properly/41816326#41816326) and `CPS.of` together
+with `CPS.chain` to the [Monadic](https://github.com/rpominov/static-land/blob/master/docs/spec.md#monad) [interface](https://github.com/fantasyland/fantasy-land#monad).
-At the same time, the full functional structure is preserved allowing for drop in replacement
+At the same time, the full functional structure is preserved allowing
+for drop-in replacement
-`cpsFun` with `CPS(cpsFun)`, see below.
+`cpsFun` with `CPS(cpsFun)`,
+because as function `CPS(cpsFun)` delegates to `cpsFun`,
+e.g. `CPS(cpsFun)(callback)` is equivalent to `cpsFun(callback)`.

 ## Asynchronous composition
-> Composing asynchronous calls (loops, mapping, etc.): is a little easier, because you have data (Promise objects) you can work with.
+> Composing asynchronous calls (loops, mapping, etc.):
+> is a little easier, because you have data
+> (Promise objects) you can work with.

 Similar to promises wrapping their data,
-we regard the CPS functions as wrapping the outputs of their callbacks.
+we regard CPS functions as wrapping the outputs of their callbacks
+(plus multiple outputs are allowed).
-Whenever methods are needed, a CPS function can be explicitly wrapped into
+Whenever methods are needed, CPS functions can be explicitly wrapped into
-its CPS object via the `CPS`,
+its CPS object via the `CPS` factory,
 similar to how the `Promise` constructor wraps its producer function,
 except that `CPS` does nothing else.
-There is no recursive unwrapping of "thenables" nor other promises as with
-the Promise constructor.
+There is no recursive unwrapping of "thenables" inside `CPS` factory as in the Promise constructor.

 In addition, the CPS object `CPS(cpsFunction)` retains the same information
-by delivering the same functionality via direct funtion calls with the same callbacks!
+by delivering the same functionality via direct function calls with the same callbacks!
-That is, the following calls are identical:
+That is, the following calls are equivalent:
 ```js
 cpsFunction(cb1, cb2, ...)
 CPS(cpsFunction)(cb1, cb2, ...)